mjohnson324/blockhead/README.md

 - [ ] Render tiles to the screen
 - [ ] Make block movable with arrow keys
 - [ ] Block falls off board if not set on tiles, resetting level
-- [ ] Make board tiles change color/disappear depending number of steps taken
+- [ ] Level changes when goal is reached
 - [ ] production README

 ### Architecture and Technologies: